Use Brand Attributes to Take a Stance on Social Issues

 - What does our organization’s mission statement tell us to do?

-Your Mission – Your Purpose
+Your Health System's Mission = Your Purpose

 Most hospital or health system mission statements focus on improving the health and well-being of people, but the approach to realizing that goal differs.
 Faith-based organizations may prioritize serving the poor and vulnerable or emphasize holistic treatment of the mind, body, and spirit.
 Public and non-profit hospitals often highlight the intent to provide care regardless of a patient’s personal characteristics or beliefs.